Line of battle: Age of Steam and later developments

-Marine steam engines replaced wind power during the 19th century, with the HMS Ajax converted to steam in 1846, being the first steam ship of the line.
+Marine steam engines replaced wind power during the 19th century, with HMS Ajax converted to steam in 1846, becoming the first steam ship of the line.
 The Crimean War showed that sailing ships needed to be converted if they were to be of any military use.
-The introduction of the gun turret, which made it impossible to have ships with a full rig, meant that by the 1870s sail power had been abandoned.
-Battleships of the line were still in use in the early 20th century, using steam-driven propellers, and armed with turrets.
-With the introduction of ironclad warships, ramming again became a method of attack, as occurred at the Battle of Lissa (1866), the first ever fleet engagement involving iron-clad ships.
+The introduction of the gun turret, which made it impossible to have ships with a full rig, meant that by the 1870s, sail power had been abandoned.
+Battleships of the line were still in use in the early 20th century, using steam-driven propellers and armed with turrets.
+With the introduction of ironclad warships, ramming again became a method of attack, as occurred at the Battle of Lissa (1866), the first ever fleet engagement involving ironclad ships.